imagej/imagej.github.io/pages/Manual_tracking_with_TrackMate.md

 link between two spots that belong to the same frame.

-Removing a link is done the same way: Select exactly two spots that are connected by a link, and press the  key.
+Removing a link is done the same way: Select exactly two spots that are connected by a link, and press the {% include key content="L" %} key.
 The link will be removed.

 ## The auto-linking mode